 The EMT-Refresher is designed to meet the needs of EMT's in all settings and skill levels required for recertification.
 Upon completion, the participant will be issued a Certification of Completion.
-The current course is taught as 3, 8-hour days and includes all topics necessary for NREMT recertification standards.
+The current course is taught on Saturdays, and includes all topics necessary for NREMT recertification standards.